nystudio107/craft-plugin-vite-buildchain/README.md

 cp craft-plugin-vite-buildchain/* path/to/plugin/dir
 ```

+It's done this way as a "starter" rather than as a package, because every plugin/module will make bespoke changes to it.

 ## Craft Plugin Vite Buildchain Overview

 Craft Plugin Vite Buildchain is a drop-in buildchain you can use in your Craft CMS plugins and modules, giving you Hot Module Replacement, Tailwind CSS, and optimized production builds.